Aliases for CKB Gene

 GeneCards Summary for CKB Gene

 CKB (Creatine Kinase B) is a Protein Coding gene.
-Diseases associated with CKB include prostate rhabdomyosarcoma and neonatal hypoxic and ischemic brain injury.
-Among its related pathways are Arginine and proline metabolism and Metabolism.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and kinase activity.
-An important paralog of this gene is CKMT1B.
+Diseases associated with CKB include Macular Telangiectasia Type 2 and Neonatal Hypoxic And Ischemic Brain Injury.
+Among its related pathways are Abacavir Pathway, Pharmacokinetics/Pharmacodynamics and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and kinase activity.
+An important paralog of this gene is CKM.

 Reversibly catalyzes the transfer of phosphate between ATP and various phosphogens (e.g. creatine phosphate).
 Creatine kinase isoenzymes play a central role in energy transduction in tissues with large, fluctuating energy demands, such as skeletal muscle, heart, brain and spermatozoa.